CyVerse-learning-materials/240-minute-r-tutorial/index.rst

       - Preparation/Notes
       - Link/Download
     * - CyVerse account
-      - You will need a CyVerse account to complete this exercise
+      - We will use CyVerse VICE to complete this tutorial.
+This will eliminate the time consuming step of having each learner install R on their own.
       - |CyVerse User Portal|
-    * - Atmosphere access
+    * - [Optional] Install R
-      - You must have access to Atmosphere
+      - If not using the CyVerse VICE app, you will need to install R on your own computer.
+You can follow instructions at this link to install R on your own computer.
-      - |CyVerse User Portal|
+      - |Project R|
-    * - Cyberduck
+    * - [Optional] RStudio
-      - Standalone software for upload/download to Data Store
+      - If not using the CyVerse VICE app, you will need to install RStudio on your own computer.
+You can follow instructions at this link to install RStudio on your own computer.
+(Choose the free "RStudio Desktop")
-      - |Download Cyberduck|
+      - |RStudio|

 Platform(s)
 ~~~~~~~~~~~